The Hideous Sun Demon: Theatrical release

 Clarke initially had no distribution deals set up for the film.
 Clarke's brother – a sales manager at an Amarillo, Texas, television station – put him into contact with the owner of several local drive-in theaters.
 Clarke agreed to premiere his film in Amarillo, and it played on a double bill with the Roger Corman film Attack of the Crab Monsters, under the alternate title The Sun Demon, on August 29, 1958.
 Peterson and Clarke appeared at the premiere, and, after the film, performed an interview together.
 While the audience was distracted, Clarke changed into his costume and made an appearance as the Sun Demon.
+Pacific-International productions briefly distributed the film in theaters, with Clarke in attendance.
 After this success, Clarke declined a distribution deal with American International Pictures and instead chose a competitor, Miller-Consolidated Pictures, who distributed it across the US and UK in December 1959.
 Clarke made additional personal appearances as the Sun Demon.
 However, eighteen months after the company started distributing the film, it went bankrupt.
 Because of this, Clarke never saw any income from the deal.

-Clarke later sold off the films rights to various distributors.
+Clarke later sold off the film's rights to various distributors.
 In the United Kingdom, the film was distributed by D.U.K. and released with the title Blood on His Lips.

 Home media release

 The Hideous Sun Demon was released on VHS as a part of Elvira's Movie Macabre by Rhino Home Video on September 8, 1993.
 It was later released by First Look Home Entertainment on September 18, 1997.
 The film made its debut on DVD on March 21, 2000, issued by Image Entertainment.
 It was later re-released by Image Entertainment as a two-disc double feature on December 30, 2003, paired with a comically redubbed sequel titled What's Up, Hideous Sun Demon or Revenge of the Sun Demon.
-This version of the film was later released on DVD by Image Entertainment on July 15, 2003.
+This version of the film was earlier released separately on DVD by Image Entertainment on July 15, 2003.